-8 Select a device from the navigation tree on which to test the individual component and click OK.

-9 Click Test to test the component on the selected device (optional).
-To remove the device override and revert to the device associated with the application component, click X.

-Note: If no test device is selected, the component is tested on the test device associated with the application profile.

-- 10 Enter or select the appropriate information in the SNMP Service Check component boxes. - 11 Click Save to save your changes or click Save and Close to complete your changes.
+- 8 Select a device from the navigation tree on which to test the individual component and click OK. - 9 Click Test to test the component on the selected device (optional).
+To remove the device override and revert to the device associated with the application component, click X. - Note: If no test device is selected, the component is tested on the test device associated with the application profile. - Test devices are not saved as part of the application profile. - 10 Enter or select the appropriate information in the SNMP Service Check component boxes. - 11 Click Save to save your changes or click Save and Close to complete your changes.